aftergracepoint1/aftergracepoint.github.io/what-is-gracepoint.md

 ### What’s it like at Gracepoint?

+*Below is a hypothetical experience based on several dozen testimonies.
+Your actual experience may be different in many ways.*

 It’s your freshman year, welcome week at Cal.
 You never knew church could look like this!

 Amazing food.
 Bible studies that you can actually relate to.
 20-something year old adults wanting to get to know you.
 All while being surrounded by smart, really smart, educated people.
 Academics and professionals.
 All living out the gospel as a united body of Christ.